 “He is if he is the same Wizard who fought Captain Comet before, and I have my doubts about that,” replied the older man.

-A pretty, dark-haired woman entered the laboratory of Dr. Martin Phillips.
-She ignored the fact that it was late and that she had no business in the research lab.
+A pretty, dark-haired woman wearing a long trenchcoat entered the laboratory of Dr. Martin Phillips, ignoring the fact that it was late and that she had no business in the research lab.
 She moved effortlessly with the grace of a predator or the superiority of a queen.

 The elderly scientist glanced up from his desk as she spoke out of the darkness.
 “Dr. Phillips, you are needed by an elite group of which I am numbered a member,” she said.